nufc009/project_landing_page/README.md

 Added all the content to the HTML file

 Adding CSS properties to style the landing page.
 Adding divs to break-up the landing page.

+Amending index and style pages to reduce code as too many div elements being used unnecessarily.